Nosedive (Black Mirror): Critical reception

 "Nosedive" was well received by critics.
 Review aggregator website Rotten Tomatoes collected 22 reviews, identified 95% of them as positive, and calculated an average rating of 7.33/10.
 The episode garnered four-star ratings in The Independent and The Guardian, along with an A− rating in The A.V.
 Club.
 In The Mancunion, the episode received 3.5 stars; it was rated three stars by The Telegraph and the Irish Independent.
-Emefa Setranah of The Mancunion writes that the episode lives up to the show's reputation, and The Guardian's Benjamin Lee says the episode feels fresh despite covering technology similarly to prior episodes.
-Charles Bramesco writes in Vulture that it expresses the show's "guiding theme" with "lucid clarity".
-TheWrap authors praise how the episode tackles society's social media obsession, and Mat Elfring of GameSpot opines that its thought-provoking nature makes it a good choice for the season premiere.
-Matt Fowler writes for IGN that the episode is "both fun and frustrating" which contrasts with the "grounded and grim" episodes to follow.
-Esquire's Corey Atad opines that it is "a tad too simplistic" though "totally engaging".
-Pat Stacey criticises the episode in the Irish Independent that it "sets up the premise crisply, then spends far too much time labouring the point."
+Emefa Setranah of The Mancunion wrote that the episode lives up to the show's reputation, and The Guardian's Benjamin Lee said the episode feels fresh despite covering technology similarly to prior episodes.

+Charles Bramesco wrote in Vulture that it expresses the show's "guiding theme" with "lucid clarity".
+TheWrap authors praised how the episode tackles society's social media obsession, and Mat Elfring of GameSpot said that its thought-provoking nature makes it a good choice for the season premiere.
+Matt Fowler wrote for IGN that the episode is "both fun and frustrating" which contrasts with the "grounded and grim" episodes to follow.
+Esquire's Corey Atad opined that it is "a tad too simplistic" though "totally engaging".
+Pat Stacey criticised in the Irish Independent that it "sets up the premise crisply, then spends far too much time labouring the point."

-A major criticism among reviewers was the episode's predictability and repetitiveness, while reception to the ending was mixed.
-Aubrey Page on Collider calls the episode "woefully surface-level and a bit off-brand" because of its predictability, with Variety's Andrew Wallenstein agreeing and further saying that the episode lacks a disturbing tone, though this makes it more accessible.
+A major criticism was the episode's predictability and repetitiveness, while reception to the ending was mixed.
+Aubrey Page on Collider called the episode "woefully surface-level and a bit off-brand" because of its predictability, with Variety's Andrew Wallenstein agreeing and further saying that the episode lacks a disturbing tone, though this makes it more accessible.
 Zack Handlen of The A.V.
-Club believes that the first half of "Nosedive" is too predictable but the second half "[adds] depth and sincerity".
-Tasha Robinson writes for The Verge that the episode "can be strident and obvious" but "understands human nature very well".
+Club believed that the first half of "Nosedive" is too predictable but the second half "[adds] depth and sincerity".
+Tasha Robinson wrote for The Verge that the episode "can be strident and obvious" but "understands human nature very well".
 Some reviewers believed the episode was too long and the ending was too positive.
-However, Digital Spy's Alex Mullane praised the ending, because though it is "bleak in some ways" it is also "a moment of sheer, fist-pumping joy"; Jacob Hall agrees on /Film, calling the ending "simultaneously cathartic and on-the-nose".
+However, Digital Spy's Alex Mullane praised the ending, because though it is "bleak in some ways" it is also "a moment of sheer, fist-pumping joy"; Jacob Hall agreed in /Film, calling the ending "simultaneously cathartic and on-the-nose".